Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: The twisted Drinfeld double of a Hopf algebra

 such that $(H,m,1)$ is an algebra, $(H,\De,\e)$ is a coalgebra, $\De$ and $\e$ are algebra homomorphism and $S$ satisfies the antipode axiom.
 Sometimes, we also use Sweedler's notation for the coproduct, that is, we write $\De(h)= h_{(1)}\ot h_{(2)}$ for $h\in H$ where it is understood that this is a sum of various elements $h_{(1)}\ot h_{(2)}\in H^{\ot 2}$.
+We will also consider Hopf algebras in $\SVect$, the only difference is that the multiplicative axiom for the coproduct involves a sign coming from the symmetry of the category.
 We denote by $\Aut(H)$ the group of Hopf algebra automorphisms of $H$.
 In this paper, we assume Hopf algebras are finite dimensional.
-For more details see \cite{Radford:BOOK}.